 Food and drink

 The delicious food often includes fresh seafood options and is usually served on the decking, although there’s also an indoor dining area.
 A mezzanine is available for private dining, and meals can be requested on your veranda or the beach deck for a small premium.
 Breakfasts consist of a continental buffet and English breakfast, lunch is a buffet, and dinner is à la carte.

 Children are welcome at Thonga, and the resort puts on a variety of activities for younger guests, including beach volleyball, pètanque, board games, Frisbee and cricket.
 Buckets and spades are also available for building sandcastles.
-Guided activities such as bracelet making, nature walks, pizza making and colouring competitions also keep kids entertained.
+Guided activities such as bracelet making, nature walks, pizza making and coloring competitions also keep kids entertained.
 Babysitting is available for an additional charge.

 Facilities and activities

-Various activities are on offer, including diving, snorkelling, kayaking (including guided kayaking excursions on Lake Sibaya), guided walks through the forest and turtle tours, with turtles laying their eggs on the beach and hatching between November and March.
-There’s also a pool and a spa offering massages and other treatments - or you can simply relax on the loungers set up on the beach.
+Various activities are on offer, including diving, snorkeling, kayaking (including guided kayaking excursions on Lake Sibaya), guided walks through the forest and turtle tours, with turtles laying their eggs on the beach and hatching between November and March.
+There’s also a pool and a spa offering massages and other treatments — or you can simply relax on the loungers set up on the beach.